 - Cold Case Unit

-Nathans Investigations Student Internship Program is a non-paid internship, though students may be able to receive college credit through their institutions.
+Nathans Investigations Student Internship Programs is a non-paid internship, though students may be able to receive college credit through their institutions.
 Undergraduate applicants must be either a junior or senior at a fully accredited college or university.
 Students who have already graduated from school are not eligible to attend.

 NI internships are 16 weeks during the fall and spring terms, and 12 weeks during the summer.
 Each week, interns must work with assigned NI Investigators Monday through Friday, approximately eight hours a day, 40 hours a week.
 Daily schedules will vary and could be a day shift, afternoon shift or evening shift.
 Selected amount of weekend days may be required depending on the assigned unit and/or program of study.